-If we are going to compare first preferences, all I want to say is that I look forward to the time when this House is reformed and many more of us will be in a position to dismiss remarks of that kind.
-On a more serious note, in respect of the person in question, there is a grinch associated with Christmas but it is not necessary to be a grinch the other 364 days of the year as well.
+If we are going to compare first preferences, all I want to say is I look forward to the time when this House is reformed and many more of us will be in a position to dismiss remarks of that kind.
+On a more serious note, in respect of the person in question, there is a Grinch associated with Christmas but it is not necessary to be a Grinch the other 364 days of the year also.

 If possession orders are made, they are, invariably, executed with the greatest courtesy and understanding afforded to the people affected by them.
 Multiple appointments are made and letters delivered but, in the end, the law must be upheld and nobody, whether possessing a baseball bat or a gun or anything else, is entitled to take the law into his or her own hands.
 There is only one law for all of us and nobody is above the law or beneath the law.
 Those people ambivalent about upholding the rule of law must take the blame when people go into judges' chambers, produce guns and take them captive.

-At the outset, I wish all the staff of the House and all of my colleagues a very happy, peaceful and joyful Christmas.
-I endorse the words of Senator Leyden and Senator McDowell on the events in Roscommon and the pending rally there at the weekend.
+I wish all of the staff of the House and all of my colleagues a very happy, peaceful and joyful Christmas.
+I endorse the words of Senators Leyden and McDowell about the events in Roscommon and the pending rally there at the weekend.
 I have more than a minor connection with County Roscommon in the form of strong family ties.
 It is important we call publicly for peace and restraint in that situation.
 I also endorse the broad points being made by Senator McDowell about the separation of powers and our responsibilities in that area.
-I was a witness to the events in that committee which Senator McDowell referred to earlier.
+I was a witness to the events in that committee to which Senator McDowell referred.
 I will also not name the Deputy concerned.
-I support Senator McDowell's view that we do not need people to be a grinch for 365 days of the year.
+I support Senator McDowell's view that we do not need people to be a Grinch for 365 days of the year.

-The substantive point I raise today is pertinent to the season we are in.
-There is a real, active and live daily threat to our rural towns and retailers at the moment.
-I know the Leas-Chathaoirleach has a special interest in this area.
-Small retailers in our small towns are greatly threatened and damaged by online sales, the burden of rates and insurance and myriad other charges and regulations.
-It has become very difficult to sustain a small retail business in our towns and villages.
-That is why I appeal publicly and genuinely, and not in some bland sense because I am very serious about this, for people to make a real effort this year to support local retailers.
-I appeal to them to shop in those outlets and to bear in mind that those retailers are the very people who sustain our communities by supporting local good causes and whose rates payments keep services going in our counties.
+The substantive point I raise is pertinent to the season we are in.
+There is a real, active and live daily threat to rural towns and retailers.
+I know that the Leas-Chathaoirleach has a special interest in this issue.
+Small retailers in small towns are greatly threatened and damaged by online sales, the burden of rates and insurance and myriad other charges and regulations.
+It has become very difficult to sustain a small retail business in towns and villages.
+That is why I appeal publicly and genuinely, not in some bland sense because I am very serious about this, for people to make a real effort this year to support local retailers.
+I appeal to them to shop in those outlets and bear in mind that those retailers are the very people who sustain communities by supporting local good causes and whose rates payments keep services going in our counties.